-For certain non-qualified stock options granted to non-employees, the Company accounts for these grants in accordance with FAS No. 123--ACCOUNTING FOR STOCK-BASED COMPENSATION and EITF96-18--ACCOUNTING FOR EQUITY INSTRUMENTS THAT ARE ISSUED TO OTHER THAN EMPLOYEES FOR ACQUIRING, OR IN CONJUNCTION WITH SELLING, GOODS OR SERVICES, and accordingly, recognizes as consulting expenses the estimated fair value of such options as calculated using the Black-Scholes valuation model.
+For certain non-qualified stock options granted to non-employees, the Company accounts for these grants in accordance with FAS No. 123--ACCOUNTING FOR STOCK-BASED COMPENSATION AND EITF96-18--ACCOUNTING FOR EQUITY INSTRUMENTS THAT ARE ISSUED TO OTHER THAN EMPLOYEES FOR ACQUIRING, OR IN CONJUNCTION WITH SELLING, GOODS OR SERVICES, and accordingly, recognizes as consulting expenses the estimated fair value of such options as calculated using the Black-Scholes valuation model, and is remeasured during the vesting period.
 Fair value is determined using methodologies allowable by FAS No. 123.
 The cost is amortized over the vesting period of each option or the recipient's contractual arrangement, if shorter.